spdk/spdk/scripts/vagrant/README.md

 6. rsync a copy of the `~/vagrant_tools` directory to `/home/vagrant/tools` (optional)
 7. execute vm_setup.sh on the guest to install all spdk dependencies (optional)

 This arrangement allows the provisioning of multiple, different VMs within that same directory hierarchy using the same spdk repository.
-Following the creation of the vm you'll need to ssh into your virtual box and finish the VM initializaton.
+Following the creation of the vm you'll need to ssh into your virtual box and finish the VM initialization.

 ```
   $ cd <distro>
   $ vagrant ssh
 ```

-## Finish VM Initializtion
+## Finish VM Initialization

 A copy of the `spdk` repository you cloned will exist in the `spdk_repo` directory of the `/home/vagrant` user account.
 After using `vagrant ssh` to enter your VM you must complete the initialization of your VM by running the `scripts/vagrant/update.sh` script.
 For example: